Start: Agaete Finish: Las Palmas

 After a short 10min transfer to La Culata (elevation 1225m), you begin a walking route which takes you up over la Cumbre toward the green north sector of the island.
 The first part of the ascent (up to Roque Nublo, by way of yesterday’s route) gets you to 1620m.
 Then you follow the ridge for about an hour, enjoying views to Gran Canaria’s highest peak, Pico de las Nieves (1951m).
 Your descent follows footpaths and rural tracks all the way to your accommodation.
 Unfortunately, to reach La Lechuza there’s no way to avoid doing the last 2,5km on tarmac.
 But your reward is great: a swim in the pool awaits!

-Today you choose between a long, demanding walk through ravines north of la Cumbre OR a day trip to Las Palmas.
-The stunning part of the walking route, aside from the stupendous views, is the variety of vegetation to be found in the "barrrancos" (canyons) – where all types of fruit, vegetables and even chestnut trees are grown.
+Today you have the choice of doing a shorter walk near the historic town of Teror, a longer route through ravines on the north side of Cumbre OR taking a rest day with an optional visit to Las Palmas.
+The walking routes are beautiful and you’ll see all sorts of fruits, vegetables and even chestnut trees growing in the barrancos.
 If you decide to visit Las Palmas today, you start off with a walk to San Mateo (45min, 2.75km, mostly downhill) There, you catch a bus to Las Palmas de G.C. which drops you off in the historic town centre known as La Vegueta.
 In addition to the town’s interesting Castillan-style colonial architecture, you also have Santa Ana Cathedral and the Casa de Colon, where Christopher Columbus was a lodger for a time before undertaking his long journey overseas.
 There’s also the Museo Canario, with the island’s best collection of archaeological artefacts.
 At the end of the day, bus back to San Mateo and walk / taxi back to your hotel.